paxdotdev/pax/lab-journal-zb.md

 alongside a `dyn RenderNode` method that the engine can call to push / pop (at properties-compute-recursion time.)
 This gives us the ability to special-case `for`-managed ComponentInstances, to explicitly push to the properties stack, while ignoring components like Stacker

+or storing `n` copies of properties per node?  we'd want to store a map of `id_chain => properties`)

+we can get_id_chain from rtc.get_id_chain, so this is close at hand would this mean changing the API for compute_properties and get_properties?
+One other option is to "reinstantiate" a node — store the instantiationargs passed to any node and re-retrieve them as a way of deep-cloning (this would need to be recursive, for child/slot nodes) - in service of deep-cloning, consider our APIs for getting nodes: get_rendering_children expects expanded children RepeatExpandedNode represents expanded nodes
+Perhaps we should attach computed properties to RepeatExpandedNodes?
+That's already the right shape of container for these properties.

+Refactoring node management:

+1. compute properties; manage RepeatExpandedNodes and store computed properties
+2. render: recurse through repeatexpandednodes
+How do we recurse through repeatexpandednodes?
+When we call lifecycle methods e.g. `handle_render`, how do we specify which properties to pass?
+Will it be straightforward to move away from the current way of instantiating RepeatExpandedNodes?
+   Yes, should be straightforward.
+We simply create them in the rendering recursive workhorse; we could straightforwardly shunt this into properties computation.
+Main challenge is figuring out the shape of pointers between instance nodes and ExpandedNodes
+Think through the relationship between RepeatExpandedNodes, dyn RenderNode, and property-related lifecycle methods

+Perhaps we rotate the manifold currently between `instance node` and `repeat expanded node` — `instance node` vs. `properties expanded node` or `properties-render-node`

+We should also reconsider how we store and retrieve RepeatExpandedNodes.
+Instead of the current cache, are these nodes findable via `dyn RenderNode` ?
+Do we store them in a separate table and share Rcs?
+Make sure to address recursability (through RepeatExpandedNodes) along the way

+Consider also how the registry handler + component event handlers route through RepeatExpandedNodes.

+[x] separate runtime scope stack from adoptees stack
+    [x] introduce lifecycle methods surrounding property computation, for managing runtime property stack [x] rename adoptees to slot-children
+[x] rename runtime stack to RuntimePropertyScopeStack [x] document relationship between runtime stack & compile-time (offset) stack [x] rename `should_flatten` to `is_invisible_to_slot`
+    [x] manage lifecycle between calling the above method, which requires recursive properties to have been computed, vs computing properties
+    [x] note that this means adoptees aren't tracked in a stack at all.
+    [x] instead, ensure that the "node containing the node for which the current render_node is a template member" [ ] consider renaming `will_` to `pre_` and `did_` to `post_` (while a departure from React-like conventions, ) [x] handle forwarded childen in Repeat
+[x] handle triggering events in handle_registry given changes in runtime stack [x] probably introduce `get_properties` on dyn RenderNode, returning something like an Rc<RefCell<PropertiesCoproduct>> [-] Alternatively!  fire handlers at end of properties compute phase?
+    Turns out the above is insufficient.
+We also rely on property<>render-tangled stack frames when gathering `properties` (the on-demand `self`) for invoking event handlers, via `cartridge-render-node-literal.tera` [-] handle deep cloning or deep property storage
+    NOTE: deep cloning shouldn't be needed if we store computed properties on RepeatExpandedNodes